LinkageIO/Camoco/docs/tutorial.rst

     [LOG] Thu Nov 15 08:29:51 2018 - Overlap Score (locality): -0.05498542488574266 (p<0.97)

 About the same results.
 Random co-expression for random genes.
 No real surprise here.
-How does this compare to something that exhibits strong co-expresion?
+How does this compare to something that exhibits strong co-expression?
 Lets perform the same two commands, but this time we will look at a non-random set of genes.

 Calculating co-expression on a GO term